teora91/phd_repo_complement_coercion_norwegian/README.md

 For questions, feedback, or collaboration inquiries related to this project, please contact:

 **Matteo Radaelli**

-PhD Researcher in Computational Linguistics
+PhD Candidate in Computational Linguistics

 Trondheim, Norway

 Email: [matteo.radaelli@ntnu.no](mailto:matteo.radaelli@ntnu.no)

 ## 📂 Repository Structure